 The Fall of the Berlin Wall

-The fall of the Berlin Wall signaled the end of the Cold War era and paved the way for German reunification.
-The event reinstated hope for democracy, human rights, and freedom throughout Europe.
+The collapse of the Berlin Wall meant the end of Cold War politics and laid the groundwork for Germany’s reunification.
+The event also restored the belief in democracy, human rights and freedom across the European Region.

 Legacy and Lessons